 (1) A network operator must ensure, so far as is reasonably practicable, that each prescribed activity carried out on the network is carried out in such a way as to comply with each obligatory provision that applies to the prescribed activity.

-Penalty: a fine of $250 000.
+Penalty for this subregulation: a fine of $250 000.

 (2) A contractor must ensure, so far as is reasonably practicable, that each prescribed activity carried out on a network by the contractor, or a person for whom the contractor is responsible, is carried out in such a way as to comply with each obligatory provision that applies to the prescribed activity.

-Penalty:
+Penalty for this subregulation:

 (a) for an individual, a fine of $50 000;